Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 ## Using Quantum Computing to Solve QUBO

-### Quadratic Unconstrained Binary Optimization (QUBO)

-QUBO is a mathematical framework for binary optimization, aiming to minimize or maximize a quadratic objective function expressed as:
+Quadratic Unconstrained Binary Optimization (QUBO) serves as a mathematical framework for binary optimization, with the primary goal of minimizing or maximizing a quadratic objective function.

-\[ f(x) = \sum_{i=1}^{N} q_i x_i + \sum_{i=1}^{N}\sum_{j=i+1}^{N} q_{ij} x_i x_j \]

-### Quantum Annealing and Ising Model Mapping

-Quantum annealing, a process in quantum computing, finds optimal solutions by starting in a higher-energy state.
-This approach utilizes the Ising model, transforming QUBO problems into the Ising Hamiltonian.
+To leverage quantum computing for solving QUBO matrices, quantum annealing is employed—an approach that begins in a higher-energy state, enabling the system to find optimal solutions.
+This process is facilitated through the utilization of the Ising model, which transforms QUBO problems into the Ising Hamiltonian.

-### D-Wave Systems and Leap Hybrid Solver

-D-Wave Systems, specializing in quantum computing, provides D-Wave Leap—a cloud-based service for remote quantum processor access.
-The Leap Hybrid Solver seamlessly combines classical and quantum processing, leveraging D-Wave's quantum processing unit (QPU) alongside classical computing.
+D-Wave Systems, a pioneer in quantum computing, offers D-Wave Leap—a cloud-based service providing remote access to quantum processors.
+The Leap Hybrid Solver, a feature of D-Wave Leap, seamlessly integrates classical and quantum processing.
+By leveraging D-Wave's quantum processing unit (QPU) in conjunction with classical computing, it offers an effective solution for addressing complex optimization problems.

-### Adiabatic Quantum Computing

-Adiabatic quantum computing, a broader approach encompassing quantum annealing, relies on the adiabatic theorem.
-This theorem ensures that a quantum system remains in its ground state during a slow evolution between initial and final Hamiltonians, expressed as:
+Adiabatic quantum computing, a broader approach encompassing quantum annealing, relies on the adiabatic theorem to ensure that a quantum system remains in its ground state during a slow evolution between initial and final Hamiltonians.

-\[ E_0(t) \leq E_1(t) \leq E_2(t) \leq \ldots \]

-This approach enables effective problem-solving by exploring various possibilities simultaneously.
+This comprehensive approach enables efficient problem-solving by concurrently exploring various possibilities.

 ![-----------------------------------------------------](./Images/rainbow.png)